GDPR WordPress plugin

 Go to the projects section, then click on the new button.

-Give a name to your project.
-The project is now in your profile.
+Name your project.
+The project is now on your profile.

 Now you are in the edit mode of the added project.